channel incentive programs

 3. MDFs (Marketing Development Funds)

 Marketing Development Funds (MDF) help channel partners fund initiatives that drive sales and strengthen brand visibility.
-These funds are allocated for specific marketing activities, such as advertising, promotional events, and content creation, to align partner efforts with business goals.
+These funds are allocated for specific marketing activities, such as advertising, promotional events, exclusive events, and content creation, to align partner efforts with business goals.

 Unlike other programs, MDFs are provided upfront for specific purposes.
 Successful programs align partners’ needs with business objectives and are used to create marketing materials or host educational events.